hpjeonGIT/class/PythonCAPI/README.md

   - cython: need to rewrite a new code of cython
   - cffi: ?
   - pybind11: known as slower than cython
+  - CPython: bare PyObject API - what benefit would be there?
   - swig: highly complicated but applicable to large-scale projects
-  - numpy: bare PyObject API (?)
-  - CPython: bare PyObject API - what benefit would be there?

 ## ctypes

 ### Functions of a single argument